FAQ

 Do I need to see a doctor first?

 No!
 You do not need a prescription from your GP to come to physiotherapy.
 If I feel you need imaging or a specialist referral I will advise you to see a doctor.
+If you have a GP please provide their information on your intake form.

 Do you direct bill?